Buskii/Foundry/README.md

 # Foundry!

 <h1>Read the journal in the shared data </h1>
+Tl:dr: Download it all.
+Add the SharedData to modules, export the Assets under there.
+Download all the mods.
+Enable TidyUI.
+Import active modlist.
+Import Foundry Settings.
+Import CUB settings.
+Import Folder structure.
+Enjoy.

 <h2>The individual mod pages also have everything you need to know tbh</h2>

 SharedData.rar : Unzip the SharedData.rar to C:\Users\YOURACCOUNT\AppData\Local\FoundryVTT\Data\modules